JackSzwergold/Writing/memories/Scoring an Atari 810 Disk Drive from Surplus City.md

 By Jack Szwergold

 I was 13 or 14 and had an Atari 400 home computer I got for my Bar Mitzvah.
 That computer was a mixed bag of a gift if I there ever was one.
-While I liked the fact that I could play video games on it, the gift—which was ostensibly from the “whole family” but in reality from my brother and his overbearing wife at time—was loaded with expectations of use that I could not fufill.
+While I liked the fact that I could play video games on it, the gift—which was ostensibly from the “whole family” but in reality from my brother and his overbearing wife at time—was loaded with expectations of use that I could not fulfill.
 Instead of playing games all day, my brother and his wife expected me to be an instantaneous programming genius who wrote video games instead of mindlessly playing them.

 While I became a programmer as an adult, at the time I was just 13 or 14 years old and all I wanted to do was play video games, not make them.
 But software—especially video games—cost too much back then.
 And besides that, owning a computer like an Atari 400 in the early 1980s was a “rich kid” thing; and my family was far from rich.
 So I made due with the small handful of games I got as part of the Bar Mitzvah gift package to entertain myself.

 That is until I learned how to pirate software.

-I might have only had a measely Atari 410 cassette tape drive at the time, but pirating was a fairly easy skill to pick up.
+I might have only had a measly Atari 410 cassette tape drive at the time, but pirating was a fairly easy skill to pick up.
 All one had to do was figure out how to make an exact copy of a cassette tape and you were good to go!
 In my case I figured out how to connect two portable radios with cassette decks via an improvised dubbing cable made from the salvaged cables of two busted 3.5mm stereo headphones.

 While from a quality standpoint the cable was crap—and literally held together with cheap Scotch tape and not much else—it did the job.
 If someone I knew had a cool game on a cassette tape, all I needed to do to get a copy of that that game was to get a blank cassette tape, borrow a friend’s cassette deck to hook up to mine with that cable, hit play on one deck, record on the other and some time later I would have my own copy of that game.

 And that description makes the dubbing process sound simple.
 And to be completely honest dubbing tapes of any kind—audio or data—is, indeed, a simple process.
 But dubbing tapes in real-time is also a very tedious—and time consuming—process.

-Depending on how large—from a raw data standbpoint—the game was, dubbing cassette tapes could take a lot of time to do.
+Depending on how large—from a raw data standpoint—the game was, dubbing cassette tapes could take a lot of time to do.
 And borrowing a friend’s cassette recorder was often a small political battle in and of itself since they would often want a copy of the game as well, thus doubling the amount of time I would have to spend making a copy of a game.

 At the end of the day, dubbing cassette tapes to get a copy of a game sucked and my dream as a kid was getting a real disk drive.
 They were faster, could store more data than a cassette tape and copying them was relatively easier than copying cassettes since disk drives didn’t require that data be copied in real time.